fase-conf/eiram.github.io/index.md

 ### Including Ruby Gem Packages
 To provide missing Ruby Gem packages, you may download them via

-    gem fetch [gem]
+    gem fetch <gem>

 and let the reviewer install them, e.g., via

     gem install <gem-file>

 ## Recommendations
-We recommend to prepare your artifact in such a way that any computer science expert without dedicated expertise in your field can use your artifact, especially to replicate your results.
+We recommend to prepare your artifact in such a way that any computer science expert without dedicated expertise in your field can use your artifact, especially replicate your results.
 For example, keep the evaluation process simple, provide easy-to-use scripts and a detailed README document.
 Furthermore, the artifact and its documentation should be self-contained.

-Next to the main artifact, i.e., data, software, libraries, scripts, etc. required to replicate the results of your paper and any additional software required by your artifact including an installation description, we recommend the include the following elements.
+Next to the main artifact, i.e., data, software, libraries, scripts, etc. required to replicate the results of your paper and any additional software required by your artifact including an installation description, we recommend to include the following elements.

 ### License File
 A LICENSE file describing the rights.
 Your license needs to allow the artifact evaluation chairs to download and distribute the artifact to the artifact evaluation committee members and the artifact evaluation committee members must be allowed to evaluate the artifact, e.g., use, execute, and modify the artifact for the purpose of artifact evaluation.